FT

 The last win came back in May 2023, a 2-0 win at Selhurst Park.
 Bournemouth are currently on the longest unbeaten run in the Premier League, without defeat in their previous thirteen consecutive games.

-The Cherries haven’t lost at home since January, when they were beaten 3-2 by Bournemouth.
+The Cherries haven’t lost at home since January, when they were beaten 3-2 by Arsenal.
 In fact, they’ve only lost twice at home in the Premier League all season.

 Despite their impressive unbeaten run, Iraola’s side have only won twice in their last eight games, with six draws.
 Bournemouth undoubtedly have more to play for and more on the line in this game, and after Brentford’s emphatic win at home to West Ham, the Cherries simply need to win to keep up with the pack chasing Europe.